 - Upon request, promotion from FARE’s Education Department of local community events that your Support Group hosts

-- Opportunity to apply for annual funding for your group through FARE’s Community Outreach Award Program
+- Opportunity to apply for annual funding for your group through FARE’s Community Outreach Award and Stipend Programs

 - Digital recognition for your group with FARE’s Support Group Web Badge (updated annually)